 Working with NIH and CMS, we’ve established a file request process that satisfies CMS’s rigorous criteria for data authorization and minimizes your data costs.

-To learn more, visit our Researchers > Data Authorization Process page.
+To understand our data authorization process, visit our Researchers > Data Authorization Process page.

 Using this in-depth experience, our data experts have designed MedRIC research files to provide you with not only raw Medicare and Medicaid data but also summarized versions that facilitate longitudinal analyses.

-To learn more, visit our Data Dictionaries page.
+To understand these data structures, visit our Data Dictionaries page.

 MedRIC research files feature tiered levels of encryption that remove a Medicare and/or Medicaid beneficiary's full name, Social Security Number (SSN), and Health Insurance Claim Number (HICN) as well as blank or encrypt other beneficiary identifiers according to the security needs of our research clients and survey partners.

-To learn more, visit our Resources > Enclave page.
+To learn more about our enclave, visit our Resources > Enclave page.

 We provide comprehensive technical support services to our researchers—from assisting researchers through the file acquisition process and answering questions about file contents to producing help documentation and offering sample programs for training purposes.